Safeguarding is everyone’s responsibility

 We have a number of policies and procedures in place that contribute to our safeguarding commitment, including our Safeguarding / Child Protection Policy which can be viewed in the Policies section of our website.

 We will share information and work in partnership with other agencies when there are concerns about a child's welfare.
 We will ensure that our concerns about our pupils are discussed with his/her parents/carers first unless we have reason to believe that such a move would be contrary to the child's welfare.

-If you have any concerns with regards to a child's welfare please inform Miss Donovan or Mrs Brown.
-If for any reason they are unavailable please notify a member of staff wearing a red lanyard.
+If you have any concerns with regards to a child's welfare please inform Mrs Challis or Miss Nelson.
+If for any reason they are unavailable please notify Mrs Lynne Ellis.

 At Lydeard St Lawrence all children know that if they have any worries about how they are treated or how a friend is treated then they can approach any member of staff with a red lanyard and share their worries with them.

 From 20th March 2020, due to the spread of Corona-virus / Covid-19, parents were asked to keep their children at home for school for the foreseeable future.
 Schools have been asked to remain open only for those children of workers critical to the COVID-19 response, who cannot be safely cared for at home by a non-working or working from home parent / carer, and for those who are vulnerable.

 Due to the unforeseen nature of this time, the Safeguarding team at Lydeard St Lawrence School feel it necessary to supplement our current safeguarding policy for the duration of this crisis to ensure the continued safety of our staff and pupils.

 Please see below for the supplement document that supports our current Safeguarding policy.